cheechischong/exercise/docs.md

 Note that this toothbrush is totally safe to use for children, adults, pets, wildlife, and trees.

 The toothbrush requires 2x AAA batteries.
+TEST TEST TEST